Dwta

-Jhasmine Espinas Villanueva, professionally known as dwta, is a Filipino singer and songwriter born and raised in Albay, Bicol Region.
+Jhasmine Espinas Villanueva, (born April 16, 2001) professionally known as dwta, is a Filipino singer and songwriter born and raised in Albay, Bicol Region.
 She is known for her tracks "Padaba Taka" and "Santigwar".

 She is known for incorporating her mother tongue, Bikol, in her songs.

 Early life and education

 Jhasmine Espinas Villanueva was born and raised in the Bicol Region, hailing specifically from Tiwi, Albay.
 Before delving in songwriting, Villanueva was involved in other forms of art like dancing and never expected to pursue music until senior high school year when she was invited to join a songwriting workshop after jamming with friends at an event.

 Villanueva initially wrote songs in Filipino before finding more comfort to making songs in her native language Bikol after joining a Bikol-language songwriting competition.

 She attended the Meridian International Business, Arts and Technology College (MINT College) pursuing a degree in music business management.